doingodswork/deflix-stremio/README.md

         Prefix for environment variables -extraHeadersXD string
         Additional HTTP request headers to set for requests to RealDebrid, AllDebrid and Premiumize, in a format like "X-Foo: bar", separated by newline characters ("\n")
+  -imdb2metaAddr string
+        Address of the imdb2meta gRPC server.
+Won't be used if empty.
   -logFoundTorrents
         Set to true to log each single torrent that was found by one of the torrent site clients (with DEBUG level) -logLevel string
         Log level to show only logs with the given and more severe levels.
 Can be "debug", "info", "warn", "error". (default "debug")
   -maxAgeTorrents duration
         Max age of cache entries for torrents found per IMDb ID.
 The format must be acceptable by Go's 'time.ParseDuration()', for example "24h".
 Default is 7 days. (default 168h0m0s)
-  -port int
+  -oauth2authURLpm string
+        URL of the OAuth2 authorization endpoint of Premiumize (default "https://www.premiumize.me/authorize") -oauth2clientIDpm string
+        Client ID for deflix-stremio on Premiumize -oauth2clientSecretPM string
+        Client secret for deflix-stremio on Premiumize -oauth2encryptionKey string
+        OAuth2 data encryption key
+  -oauth2tokenURLpm string
+        URL of the OAuth2 token endpoint of Premiumize (default "https://www.premiumize.me/token") -port int
         Port to listen on (default 8080)
   -redisAddr string